oscar-ramos/oscr-deps/README.md

 ================================

 Before installing this package, you must ensure that you have the *eigen3* and *boost* libraries available in your system.
 You must install them in case they are not available.
-For ubuntu 16.04, this can be done using the commands sudo apt-get install libeigen3-dev libboost-all-dev.
+For Ubuntu 16.04, this can be done using the command: *sudo apt-get install libeigen3-dev libboost-all-dev*.

 The oscr-deps package can be then installed as: